RRolfes/Falling-Words/README.md

 ### Background

 Falling Words is an educational app used to allow users to gamify practicing ones typing skills.
-The app will be created using HTML/CSS, vanilla JavaScript, and jQuery.
+The app will be created using HTML/CSS and vanilla JavaScrip.
 The game is simple, yet engaging.
 Players type words before they fall to the bottom of the screen.
 If the player types the word correctly, he or she is awarded points.
-The game has levels, which increase in speed, word complexity, and words per minute.
-To increase the games functionality, words will also fall at different speeds and have different features.
+The game increases in speed as more words are answered correctly.

 ### Functionality & MVP

 With Falling Words, users will be able to:

-- [ ] Start, pause, and restart the game
+- [ ] Start, play, and restart the game on loss
 - [ ] Type words and phrases before they hit the bottom of the screen
 - [ ] Be awarded points for correct answers and have lives deducted for failures
 - [ ] Difficulty increases as the game progresses